 Table 1 – Maximum number of particles in air by ISO class of cleanroom

-A cleanroom’s performance requirements identify the cleanroom class level required at a given state or condition.
-There are three level of condition (states) for testing and characterizing the performance of cleanrooms: as-built; at rest; and operational.
+Cleanroom Requirements & StandardsA cleanroom’s performance requirements identify the cleanroom class level required at a given state or condition.
+There are three levels of condition (states) for testing and characterizing the performance of cleanrooms: as-built, at rest and operational.
 Specific test methods for these three classifications are outlined in 14644-3:2005.

-Most cleanrooms are rated and sold in the as-built category—an empty room with the filter system running, but without workers and production equipment.
+Most cleanrooms are rated and sold in the as-built category, which is categorized as an empty room with the filter system running, but without workers and production equipment.
 However, adding workers and equipment will introduce contamination and affect the room rating.
 A clean room may be rated ISO 6 at rest, but at ISO 7 during operation (see Table 1).
 To comply with performance requirements, the as-built empty room should be tested and benchmarked, followed by testing and documentation of the at-rest and operational states.
 If contamination in the at-rest or operational states is not in compliance, corrective steps need to be taken.
 These steps can range from examining the production process and number of workers in the cleanroom, to testing the room’s air flow performance.